JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Inevitable Struggle, Formidable Enemy, Zero No Kiseki

 #### **Trails to Azure (PC)**
 Story/plot: The characters' personal influence may fall a bit shorter, it is all made up with a much stronger main plot.
 The politics is even better with higher stakes than before, diving into diplomatic relationship and national security etc. Beach episode is kinda nice... only thing is massaging the girls is really disturbing, even if it is Elie.
-Groping scenes are horrible, not even P4 has the guts to do that.
+Groping scenes are horrible.
 The twist is worth everything.
 It is quite slow at the beginning but when it gets going, it DOES NOT stop.
 Now I will be sure to suspect everyone, even the guy who gets a freaking title theme epic speech.
 I was played like a fiddle, good job Falcom.
 In essence, this is a brilliantly executed mystery in its core, and you will only realize how tightly knit it is near the end, giving that satisfying feeling of realization.
 This game is one of the very few that made me care about the evil plan.
 But at the same time it is still a great journey for the SSS.
 Combined with all that and the worldbuilding, you get a duology with incredible substance and depth.
 Though there are still flaws but the good definitely outweighs the bad.

 Characters: I did not expect them to take away Randy and Tio at first, how I missed SSS.
 Randy finally got his arc, but actually it's just ok, not disappointing but not groundbreaking.
 Wazy on the other hand is ~~the Crossbell best girl all along~~ very interesting, but the bromance with Wald kinda gets in the way.
 I should have known coming from Tokyo Xanadu, it should not even have surprised me.
 Noel is just vanilla and boring, the only high point of her character is when she decided to side with CDF, it would be a lot more dramatic if she stuck with it, but anime will be anime.
 Elie  is just there... even Tio too.
 And for the love of Aidios, stop thirsting for Lloyd my girls, and this actually got worse in CS?!
 Rixia is whatever ~~thicc thighs saves lives~~, she looks like anything but a jaded assassin as claimed, her arc with Shirley is a bit forced too.
 I still don't understand why this has to be revealed in Zero, it just kills every suspension.
 So ironically Lloyd is the best character in this game.
 But SSS as a unit is what really shines and makes everything worthwhile.